jbittel/django-mama-cas/docs/forms.rst

    ``service``
       The service the client is attempting to access, typically represented as a URL.
-This is a hidden, optional field and is automatically added to the form when provided.
+This is a hidden, optional field and is automatically added to the form when present.

-   The form's ``clean()`` method attempts authentication against the configured authentication backends and verifies that the user account is active.
+   The form's ``clean()`` method attempts authentication against the configured authentication backends and verifies the user account is active.
    If either check fails, a ``FormValidation`` error is raised with an appropriate error message.

 The following form classes all inherit from ``LoginForm``, providing additional or alternate behavior during the login process.